 Generally, large pieces of furniture, pets and animals, cars, motorbikes or other transport vehicles are not permitted.
 However, some personal means of transport is sometimes negotiable with the management.

 Clients are not allowed off the premises during their first two weeks without a staff escort.
 Therefore for the first two weeks, it is advisable for clients to link into our programme and social contacts should be minimal.
-After this time and given notice friends and family are welcome to visit at any reasonable time during the working day.

 The diet is varied and can routinely include individual choices, for example, vegetarian or restricted diets due to allergies.
 Diabetic diets can be catered for and we have plenty of information to support special diets.

 You are welcome to bring your own laptop, phone or tablet.
 There is limited wireless internet access in Francis House for use with your own computer, however, internet speeds are below average (as we are located in a rural area) and it is subject to a fair usage agreement.
 Constantly using technology can be a distraction in the recovery process and it is not encouraged.

 To help prevent complications and stress all contact with the DWP will normally be through nominated senior staff.
 All funded clients may be required to sign a DWP Indemnity Form allowing Francis House Management to implement a non-enduring Power of Attorney and recover client contributions where appropriate and requested.

 Like alcohol, tobacco is now recognised as damaging to health and we encourage clients to take the opportunity to address any addiction through non-smoking support.
 Assisi Community Care operates full compliance with smoke-free legislation and the premises and grounds are smoke-free.
 Certain bedrooms in Francis House are designated non-smoke free.

 Clients who are privately funded, fill in the appropriate forms and are required to pay two weeks in advance on admission and subsequently weekly in advance.